ElektraInitiative/libelektra/doc/decisions/memory_layout.md

 ## Decision

-Have versioning and memory layout checks of cache files written by `mmapstorage`.
+Have versioning and memory layout checks¹ of cache files written by `mmapstorage`.
 The cache files get discarded if these checks fail.

 ## Rationale